punkave/pk-webpack/README.md

 ...
 const pkWebpack = require('pk-webpack');
 const path = require('path');
-const appRoot = path.resolve(__dirname, './');
+const appRoot = path.resolve(__dirname, '../');

-pkWebpack(
-  {
+const config = {
-    'appRoot': appRoot,
-    'env': 'dev'
-  }
-);
+  'mode': 'development'
+};

+pkWebpack(appRoot, config);

 ```

 This initializes Webpack with the proper dev environment, and passes along the root of the project for proper "build" context.
-In other words, it gives Webpack knowledge of where to look for, and compile assets. "env" could either be `dev` or `prod`, depending on the context and the file that you're in.
+In other words, it gives Webpack knowledge of where to look for, and compile assets. "mode" could either be `development` or `production`, depending on the context and the file that you're in.
+This gets merged with Webpack's standard configuration object, so you can pass other parameters here as well.

 4. `pk-webpack` will look inside your `src` folder for javascript, and sass files within `js`, and `scss` folders respectively.
 Following best practices, the entry points are `/src/js/site.js` and `/src/scss/site.scss`.